danrichards/aicrawler-docs/AiCrawler/Heuristics/extending.md

 Heuristics is a bunch of static methods that return `boolean` values.
-We may build creative tools that traverse a node structure and score nodes using these static methods without memory getting out of hand.
+We may build creative tools ([see AiScrapers](../AiScrapers/README.md)) that traverse a node structure and score nodes using these static methods without memory getting out of hand.

 Advice when extending Heuristics: